Good Samaritan Treatment Program

 Good Samaritan Treatment Program - Cincinnati, OH

 Good Samaritan Treatment Program is an addiction treatment center located at 3219 Clifton Avenue, Suite 305 in the 45220 zip code in Cincinnati, OH.
 It is operated by a private non-profit organization.
-Good Samaritan Treatment Program provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Good Samaritan Treatment Program include counseling for substance abuse, motivational interviewing and brief intervention services.
-Good Samaritan Treatment Program also specializes in detox services and offers residential benzodiazepines detoxification, inpatient cocaine detoxification and inpatient opioid detox.
-Good Samaritan Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient addiction treatment and outpatient detoxification.
-It also provides residential drug and alcohol abuse treatment, inpatient dual diagnosis treatment and inpatient detox.
+Good Samaritan Treatment Program provides buprenorphine detox, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Good Samaritan Treatment Program include motivational interviewing, counseling for substance abuse and 12-step rehab.
+Good Samaritan Treatment Program also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detox and inpatient cocaine detoxification.
+Good Samaritan Treatment Program provides outpatient rehab, outpatient detox and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential treatment for alcohol and drug use, inpatient dual diagnosis treatment and inpatient detox.

 Address: 3219 Clifton Avenue, Suite 305, Cincinnati, OH 45220